 This is a small flowering succulent found in wide varieties.
 It is a sustainable plant that can be grown all over the world and is commonly found in the US.
 It is easy to look after and requires little water or wasteful care, making it a great eco-friendly choice.

 It has another key environmental benefit as it is essential to the life cycle of butterfly species that use this plant as a host.

 This hardy plant with broad, dark green leaves is an excellent choice of house plant due to how easy it is to care for and thrive in your home.

 Final Thoughts on Environmentally Friendly House Plants

 A key thing to look for with environmentally friendly plants is to choose varieties that will live for a long time.
-A plant like a cast iron is easy to look after and therefore more likely to stay alive.
-This results in effective carbon storage reduced emissions and improved pollutant filtration.
+A plant like cast iron is easy to look after and, therefore, more likely to stay alive.
+This results in effective carbon storage, reduced emissions, and improved pollutant filtration.

 One way to ensure you are benefitting the environment with your choice of plants is to use companies that source your plants in a sustainable way.

 US companies such as Rooted NYC sell house plants and educate people on environmental issues.
 Bloomscape transports their plants directly from their greenhouses, limiting their transport emissions.
-The Sill is a New York based company that offers eco-friendly packaging with their sustainably sourced plants, as well as workshops on how to care for them.
+The Sill is a New York based company that offers eco-friendly packaging with their sustainably sourced plants and workshops on how to care for them.